List of Emmerdale characters introduced in 2016: Dotty Thomas

-Lydia Hart
+Lydia Dingle

-Lydia Dingle (also Hart), otherwise known as “Jenny Finn” played by Karen Blick, made her first appearance on 19 September 2016.
+Lydia Dingle (also Hart), played by Karen Blick, made her first appearance on 19 September 2016.
 Lydia is the leader of a bereavement support group that Jimmy King (Nick Miles) attends by mistake.
 He explains that his wife has died and Lydia supports him, unaware his wife is alive.
 Lydia later arrives at the local vets and agrees to a date with vet Paddy Kirk (Dominic Brunt).
-After he is warned about Lydia's personality, Rhona Goskirk (Zoe Henry) and Chas Dingle (Lucy Pargeter) claim to be Paddy's wife and mistress respectively, outraging Lydia.
+After he is warned about Lydia's personality, Rhona Goskirk (Zoë Henry) and Chas Dingle (Lucy Pargeter) claim to be Paddy's wife and mistress respectively, outraging Lydia.
 She returns after meeting Rishi Sharma (Bhasker Patel) on a dating website and agreeing to go on a date.
 Despite deciding not to go on a second date with Rishi, Lydia is employed as a cleaner in his factory as well as at Home Farm estate.
 Lydia later goes on a date with Sam Dingle (James Hooton), but he decides to focus on his son instead.
-After helping Arthur Thomas (Alfie Clarke) grieve for his father, Sam suggests that Lydia begin lodging with the Thomas family.
+After helping Arthur Thomas (Alfie Clarke) grieve for his father Ashley (John Middleton), Sam suggests that Lydia begin lodging with the Thomas family.

 Over time, Sam and Lydia fall in love, and she agrees to adopt his son, Samson Dingle (Sam Hall).
 When a story in the local newspaper is written about the body of a dead baby being found underneath the school, Lydia begins acting strangely.
 She flees from the village, but upon her return, she reveals that the newspaper story is about her.
-She explains that when she was a teenager, she gave birth to a stillborn baby.
+She explains that when she was a teenager, she gave birth to a stillborn baby, Toby.
 Unsure of what to do, she buried the baby at the school and left home.
 Mandy Dingle (Lisa Riley) helps Lydia to find her family: mother Agatha Finn (Judith Barker) and sister Beth Finn (Jeanette Percival).
-Agatha informs Lydia that her father was a carrier of Huntington's disease, and that she is too.
+Agatha informs Lydia that her father was a carrier of Huntington's disease and that she is too.
 Sam tries to persuade Lydia to get tested to see if it will affect her, but she refuses.